-It’s a great way to involve all of your mates from your local pub, footy team, etc. in raising funds for a great cause and here’s how it works:
+It’s a great way to involve all of your mates from your local pub, footy team, etc. in raising funds for a great cause so start to spread the word for next year!

 BrAshA-T was founded in 2007 by a Brisbane (Australia) family after two of their young children, Brady and Ashleigh, were diagnosed with A-T (Ataxia-telangiectasia pronounced ay-TACK-see-uh Tey-LAN-jick-TAY-sha).

 Determined to do something about their situation, parents Sean and Krissy created the organisation called BrAshA-T to raise money to support research into finding a cure and as a means for creating a support network for other families dealing with A-T.

 - Research - fund medical research into the causes, prevention and treatment of A-T